Conditional Probability Tables

 The interpretation of the first line of this table is thus:

 The main problem with conditional probability tables is the exponential growth of the number of lines with respect to the number of parents.
-Their data acquisition can then quickly become a tedious task.
-When databases exist, it is possible to fill them automatically (learning of the parameters).
-It is also possible to use equations to describe more concisely the probability distributions.
+Acquiring their data can quickly become a tedious task.
+When databases exist, they can be filled automatically (learning of the parameters).
+It is also possible to use equations to describe probability distributions more concisely.

-The probability acquisition can also be alleviated by using the cut & paste facilities, inside the same table, between different tables or with external applications.
+Probability entry can also be alleviated by using cut-and-paste facilities inside the same table, between different tables, or with external applications.

 Probabilities can be copied and pasted to other tables or to external applications.